dotnet/EntityFramework.Docs/entity-framework/core/extensions/index.md

 ### CatFactory

-CatFactory is a scaffolding engine for .NET Core and Entity Framework Core.
-The concept behind CatFactory it's export an existing database from SQL Server instance, then with the representation in models for database; scaffold entities, configurations, repositories and more.
+CatFactory it's a scaffolding engine for .NET Core built with C#.
+The concept behind **CatFactory** is import an existing database from SQL Server instance, then scaffolding *Entity Framework Core*. **CatFactory.EntityFrameworkCore** allows to scaffold Entities, DbContext, Configurations and Repositories; Services are on the roadmap and much more.

 [GitHub repository](https://github.com/hherzl/CatFactory.EntityFrameworkCore)